 Comprised of current and former patients and family and community members, patient and family advisory councils are dedicated to improving the quality of care at The Johns Hopkins Hospital through discussion with patient-centered perspectives.

-Patient navigation volunteers directly interact with patients and care partners by offering directions, escorting guests through the hospital and giving tours.
+Patient navigation volunteers directly interact with patients and care partners by offering directions, escorting quests through the hospital and giving tours.

-Patient services volunteers directly impact patients and their families through a variety of programs including Art Cart the breast center, Child Life Services, Cyber Sidekicks and emergency medicine.
+Patient services volunteers directly impact patients and their families through a variety of programs including ART Cart the breast cancer, Child Life Services, Cyber Sidekicks and emergency medicine.